IgorGerasimow/platform-design/terraform/README.md

 - **EKS** cluster using two managed node groups:
   - On-demand instances
   - Spot instances
+- Optional worker nodes on Hetzner Cloud using `hcloud`

 The modules are thin wrappers around the official AWS modules and can be used in GitOps workflows.